scherzoq/Prosper-IT-Live-Project/README.md

             return View(castMember);
         }

-In the Cast Member index view (CSHTML file), I wrote code that allowed each cast member’s photo to be displayed as a thumbnail.
-I also implemented an alternative display (“CastMember.jpg”, a default template file) in cases where no photo exsited for a cast member.
+In various parts of the website, including the Cast Member index view (CSHTML file), I wrote code that allowed each cast member’s photo to be displayed as a thumbnail.
+I also implemented an alternative display (“CastMember.jpg”, a default template file) in cases where no photo existed for a cast member:

 	   @{
 		string img = "";
 		if (item.Photo != null)
 		{